dorian-sotpyrc/create-an-interactive-data-dashboard-with-python/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Copy environment example (optional)
-cp .env.example .env
 ```

-By default, the app will use `config/dashboard.yml` and `data/sample_sales.csv`.
+By default, the app will use `config/dashboard.yml` and whatever `data_source` you configure there.

 ---